PaddlePaddle/Knover/projects/DSTC10-Track2/task2/README.md

 * External knowledge base: `knowledge.json`
 * Entities and locations: `entities.json` and `locations.json` (extracted from `knowledge.json` to enable fuzzy matching)

-We also provide our models which are used in our submissions.
+We also provide the models used in our submission.

 * Subtask1 fine-tuned model:
-    * [SOP-32L-Detection](https://dialogue.bj.bcebos.com/Knover/projects/DSTC10-Track2/task2/SOP-32L-Detection.tar): the pre-trained 32L evaluation model optimized with SOP and MLM loss and the knowledge-seeking turn detection is estimated based on the dialogue context.
+    * [SOP-32L-Detection](https://dialogue.bj.bcebos.com/Knover/projects/DSTC10-Track2/task2/SOP-32L-Detection.tar): based on the pre-trained 32L dialogue evaluation model optimized with SOP and MLM loss, the knowledge-seeking turn detection is estimated with the dialogue context.
 * Subtask2 fine-tuned model:
-    * [SOP-32L-Selection](https://dialogue.bj.bcebos.com/Knover/projects/DSTC10-Track2/task2/SOP-32L-Selection.tar): the pre-trained 32L evaluation model optimized with SOP and MLM loss and the knowledge selection is estimated with the dialogue context and the external knowledge.
+    * [SOP-32L-Selection](https://dialogue.bj.bcebos.com/Knover/projects/DSTC10-Track2/task2/SOP-32L-Selection.tar): based on the pre-trained 32L dialogue evaluation model optimized with SOP and MLM loss, the knowledge selection is estimated with the dialogue context and the external knowledge.
 * Subtask3 fine-tuned model:
-    * [SU-32L](https://dialogue.bj.bcebos.com/Knover/projects/DSTC10-Track2/task2/SU-32L.tar): the pre-trained 32L generation model optimized with NLL loss and the knowledge grounded generation task is based on the dialogue context and carried out with the retrieved knowledge.
+    * [SU-32L](https://dialogue.bj.bcebos.com/Knover/projects/DSTC10-Track2/task2/SU-32L.tar): based on the pre-trained 32L dialogue generation model optimized with NLL loss, the knowledge grounded generation task is carried out with the dialogue context and the retrieved knowledge.

 ### Run Inference